wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

    * 192.168.0.0 -> 192.168.255.255 within "Class C" addresses 192 -> 223
    <br /><br />

-   <strong>The CIDR block for a default VPC is always 172.31.0.0/16.</strong>
+   <strong>REMEMBER: The CIDR block for a default VPC is always 172.31.0.0/16.</strong>

    PROTIP: Use addresses from different IP classes.
+For example,
+   * use VPC CIDR 10.0.0.0/16 for production
-   For example, for the production site, use VPC CIDR 10.0.0.0/16 and for DR regions VPC CIDR 172.16.0.0/16.
+   * use VPC CIDR 172.16.0.0/16 for DR regions
+   <br /><br />

    PROTIP: Carefully predict how many nodes each subnet might need.
    Once assigned, AWS VPC subnet blocks can’t be modified.